yuncongy/yuncongy/README.md

 - 🌱 I’m actively diving deeper into deep learning applications, particularly in the realm of audio processing.
 - 👯 I'm eager to gain a more comprehensive understanding of various audio models such as AudioDec, SoundStream, ChatterBox-TTS, and Index-TTS.
 - 📫 How to reach me: Email: 17yuyuncong@gmail.com Linkedin Profile: https://www.linkedin.com/in/jeff-yuncong-yu
-- ⚡ Fun fact: I wanted to be a long-haul truck driver.

 💻 Tech Stack
 <div align="center">